Equipment Use & Borrowing Provisions

 Due to time constraints, IMC staff cannot provide detailed instruction on equipment shown in class.

-Students must contact their TA or instructor if a refresher is needed or a class is missed in which particular equipment or techniques were taught.
+Students must contact their TA or instructor if a refresher is needed or a class was missed in which particular equipment or techniques were taught.
 IMC staff members are available to help with technical problems arising with Communication Arts facilities but are not available to answer instructional questions.

 Users are required to save all production data to the Storage Area Network (SAN).
 Any data stored directly on an IMC lab computer's hard drive is subject to deletion at any time.
 The Department and IMC staff members are not responsible for the loss of any data stored on the SAN or computers in the unlikely event of a system failure.
-The Department of Communication Arts is also not responsible for damages of equipment or losses of computer data as a result of operator error, malfunctioning equipment, or damage to property or persons resulting from use of equipment.
+The Department of Communication Arts is not responsible for damages of equipment or losses of computer data as a result of operator error, malfunctioning equipment, or damage to property or persons resulting from use of equipment.

 Users are strongly encouraged to back up their own data using an external hard drive, USB storage device, DVD, etc. All data stored on lab computers and the SAN will be deleted upon the expiration of a user's use & borrowing period.